LautaroPetaccio/pminer/README.md

 # PMiner - Stratum Bitcoin Miner

+Pminer is intended to be a light and fast bitcoin minner.

+Features:
-* Comes with the SHA256d algorithm optimized to run in x64 arquitectures.
+* SHA256d library in C and ASM, optimized to run with SSE2.
+* Multi-threaded mining
-* Includes an interface to communicate with a Xillin FPGA board.
+* TODO: Interface to communicate with a Xillin FPGA board.
-* Includes the verilog code to connect to the interface and mine.
+* SHA256 Verilog for mining with Xillin FPGA boards.